livestorm/embed_the_room_as_an_iframe/README.md

 In order to embed a Livestorm session within an external website, a team member must explicitly configure the following:
+- make the event publicly accessible only
+    - this can be done from the Livestorm dashboard and will affect all the sessions for the event.
+See [below](#make-the-event-publicly-accessible-only)
 - define the external URL allowed to embed the session
-    - this is done on a per session basis using the Livestorm API
+    - this is done on a per session basis using the Livestorm API, as described [below](#define-the-external-url-to-embed-a-livestorm-session)
 - configure his embedding web page to build the `<iframe />` DOM element that will hold the Livestorm session

+### make the event publicly accessible only

+In order for an event to be publicly accessible, go to the Registration settings of the event and remove the `email` field from the list of required registration fields.

+Note that, in that case, you would still be able to register participants to the event with a unique link, but the provided email address would be anonymised to something like `1720541770+a3ca5465-bc23-4999-b28d-03a23eb46a94@unknown.livestorm.co`

 ### define the external URL to embed a Livestorm session